NDCLab/tfpca-tutorial/README.md

 ## Quick Start

+Before running the PTB, there are several steps to set everything up.
 1) Have perl installed.
 Perl is generally installed with Linux and Mac OS.
-Type `perl -v` on a command line to find out which version.
+Type `perl -v` on a command line to determine the version of Perl installed.
 For Windows, perl is needed to be downloaded and installed (https://www.perl.org/get.html);
-2) Have MATLAB installed (The MathWorks, Natick, MA);
+2) Have a valid MATLAB (The MathWorks, Natick, MA) license and have MATLAB installed ;
 3) Git clone this repository;
-4) Go to the `analysis_template` folder and run `startup.m`.
+4) Navigate to the `analysis_template` folder and run `startup.m`.

-You should see messages indicating the toolbox was found :
+You should see messages indicating that the necessary toolboxes have been found :

 ```
 Psychophysiology Toolbox veryfying and adding paths ...